MystenLabs/sui/doc/src/explore/tutorials.md

 Sui genesis](../build/wallet.md#genesis) by running the `sui genesis` command.

+TODO: Does it matter where the binaries are installed?
+And please tell them exactly where to run `sui genesis`.
+Is it OK to do so in the newly created `sui` directory?
+We should also make this clear in Install and Wallet, respectively.

 Finally, [start the Sui network](../build/wallet.md#starting-the-network) by running the `sui start` command.
 After completing these steps, you will have a running local Sui instance and the `wallet` command used in the remainder of this tutorial in your path.

-Please make sure that you run the `wallet` command in the directory where wallet configuration is located or by passing wallet's configuration file as a parameter, as described in the `wallet` [command description](../build/wallet.md#using-the-wallet).
+Simply leave the terminal with Sui running.

+TODO: Can they run the process in background and use the same terminal?
+And I see no output.
+Should I?

 ## Gather Accounts and Gas Objects
-Now switch to a new terminal window (keep the above running).
+Now switch to a new terminal window and keep the first terminal running.
+Make sure that you run the `wallet` command in the directory where wallet configuration is located or by passing wallet's configuration file as a parameter, as described in the `wallet` [command description](../build/wallet.md#using-the-wallet).
+This will be the same directory where you ran `sui genesis`.

 First take a look at the account addresses we own in our wallet:
 ```
-$ ./wallet --no-shell addresses
+wallet --no-shell addresses
 Showing 5 results.
 ECF53CE22D1B2FB588573924057E9ADDAD1D8385
 7B61DA6AACED7F28C1187D998955F10464BEAE55